-The import health standard has been agreed as being suitable for trade between the exporting and the importing countries.
-It is expected that the hatching eggs will meet the conditions in every respect.
+The import health standard has been agreed as suitable for trade between the exporting and the importing countries.
+It is expected that the consignment will meet the conditions in every respect.

-Occasionally it is found that, due to circumstances beyond the control of the importer or exporter, a consignment does not comply completely with this import health standard.
-In such cases, an application for equivalence may be considered and may be issued at the discretion of the New Zealand Ministry of Agriculture and Forestry, but only if the following information is forwarded by the certifying government's veterinary authority:
+Occasionally it may be found that, due to circumstances beyond the control of the importer or exporter, a consignment does not comply with the specific requirements in this import health standard, but may meet the outcomes sought.
+In such cases, a permit to import application may be made, an equivalence granted and import permit issued at the discretion of MAF Biosecurity New Zealand.
+The following information must be forwarded by the certifying government's veterinary authority for an equivalence to be considered:

-- 3.1 which clause/s of the import health standard cannot be met and how this has occurred; - 3.2 the reason the consignment is considered to be of an "equivalent health" status and/or what proposal is made to return the consignment to an equivalent health status as set out in this standard; and

-3.3 the reasons why the veterinary authority of the country of origin believe this proposal should be acceptable to the New Zealand Ministry of Agriculture and Forestry and their recommendation for its acceptance.
+- which clause/s of the import health standard cannot be met and how this has occurred; - the reason the consignment is considered to be of an "equivalent health" status; - the reasons why the veterinary authority of the country of origin believe this proposal should be acceptable to the New Zealand Ministry of Agriculture and Forestry and their recommendation for its acceptance.

-4 DEFINITION OF TERMS
+4. DEFINITION OF TERMS